Celsuss/git-repo-migrater/README.md

 - Migrate multiple Git repositories between servers
 - Support for both HTTPS and SSH protocols
-- Ability to specify repositories directly or read from a file
+- Ability to specify repositories directly, read from a file, or use a TOML configuration file
 - Handles all branches and tags during migration
 - Command-line interface for easy use
+- Logging functionality for better tracking and debugging

 ## Installation

 1. Clone this repository:

 ```bash
 git clone https://github.com/Celsuss/git-repo-migrater.git